No-Knead Caprese Pizza (1 bowl recipe!)

 IS PIZZA HEALTHY?

 Traditionally, the dough is made with simple ingredients like flour and olive oil.
-If eaten in moderation, freshly made pizza containing not highly-processed ingredients can be considered healthy.
+If eaten in moderation, freshly made pizza containing ingredients that are not highly processed can be considered healthy.

-Plus, when making your homemade pizza or ordering pizza, chose toppings that contain fresh and wholesome ingredients: tomatoes, fresh mozzarella, arugula, mushrooms, olives, grilled vegetables are delicious, healthy options.
+Plus, when making your homemade pizza or ordering pizza, choose toppings that contain fresh and wholesome ingredients: tomatoes, fresh mozzarella, arugula, mushrooms, olives, and grilled vegetables, which are delicious, healthy options.

-On the contrary, frozen pizza or the ones sold in fast-food restaurants is usually highly processed, high in calories and fat.
-Plus, it contains sugar, food coloring, preservatives, sodium and it’s typically loaded with ingredients like sausages, salami, extra cheese.
+On the contrary, frozen pizza, especially the ones sold in fast-food restaurants, is usually highly processed and high in calories and fat.
+It also contains sugar, food coloring, preservatives, and sodium, and it’s typically loaded with ingredients like sausages, salami, and extra cheese.

 Stuffed crust pizza, anyone?
 No thanks : )